r0elcompute/TOP-Javascript/README.md

 # TOP-Javascript
-Repo containing The Odin Project exercises and projects
+Repo containing The Odin Project's Javascript exercises and projects